-

 Tracking Progress: Scaling Teacher Professional Development for Impact

 Beyond teacher training, the SITT model integrates health, environment, and inclusiveness into everyday school life, directly linking teacher development to learner well-being.
 Schools have established vegetable gardens, promoted hygiene education, and engaged learners in soap making and sodo (reusable sanitary pad) preparation addressing menstrual hygiene, girls' dignity, and school attendance while reflecting gender equality and social inclusion.
-The use of locally available materials such as seeds, stones, bottle tops, and leaves has made learner-centred teaching affordable and practical, with schools like Kitefu Primary using bottle tops for counting and pattern-making, and Mwandege Primary employing sticks and manila papers for geometry lessons.
+The use of locally available materials such as seeds, stones, bottle tops, and leaves has made learner centred teaching affordable and practical, using bottle tops for counting and pattern-making, and employing sticks and manila papers for geometry lessons.
 Inclusiveness is embedded across all SITT elements through gender-sensitive grouping, support for learners with disabilities, and equal participation for boys and girls, reinforced by assistive technologies such as Braille embossers and ICT tools.
 These integrated efforts make education practical, affordable, and equitable while directly enhancing learner well-being and creating healthier, more inclusive learning environments.

 Hon.
 Samia Suluhu Hassan - President of The United Republic of Tanzania